Tefé Holland: Fictional character biography

 Believing the Earth elemental known as the Swamp Thing to be dead, the collective consciousness of nature known as the Green created a new protector in the form of a young sprout.
 When the Green discovered that the creature was still alive, they ordered this now-redundant Sprout executed.
-A reprieve came in the form of the Hell-bound magician John Constantine the Hellblazer.
+A reprieve came in the form of the Hell-bound magician John Constantine.
 The Swamp Thing inhabited Constantine's body to impregnate his human wife, Abby Holland, with the seed of this Sprout.
 Cloaked in the flesh and blood of an infant child, this first human elemental was given the name Tefé with the ability to manipulate both vegetation and flesh on an elemental scale.

 The Swamp Thing and Abby Holland hoped that their child would be a better elemental, one able to mend the rift between the two worlds.
 They named her after the river that flows from the Parliament of Trees' grove.
 But the Parliament, composed of retired Earth elementals, seemed to go crazy.
 They wanted to convince Tefé that her true mission was to punish humans for crimes against nature.
 The Swamp Thing did not allow it, but a part of Tefé truly believed her destiny was to destroy the human race.
 Frightened and confused, she disappeared shortly thereafter.
 For more than a year, Abby had no idea where she was.
 Because of this, the Swamp Thing and Abby decided to separate.

 After months of living the sort of normal, boring existence that Abby thought that she wanted, she decided to find her daughter and bring her back into her life.
 Abby spends over a year following leads until she tracks her down to Westlake, Ohio.
 To her surprise, she finds her husband waiting for her and they get back together.
 But this was a bad time, for they find that Tefé has fused a group of loggers' hands and feet together and strung them up like big paper dolls until they bled into one another.